rvikr77/EV/README.md

-# EV
+# EV parts
+The project aims to locate nearest available ev parts from the clients' location and displays the detils.
-# This is just an experimental website, used for only demo purposes.
-Not for commercial use.
-This is a personal project under fair use guidelines.
+# This is a prototype website, used for projects.
 # Only location is requested to user from website for succesfully running the website.
 # Website : url('https://rvikr77.github.io/EV/first1.html')